-The name Londolozi is derived from a Zulu word meaning “protector of all living things” and it is this ambitious conservation ethic that informs every aspect of life at Londolozi.
-It underpins a holistic approach, ensuring not only that Londolozi has aesthetic appeal but also that we honour the dignity of all persons and all species.
+The name Londolozi is derived from a Zulu word meaning ‘protector of all living things’, and a care and conservation ethic informs every aspect of life on the reserve.
+Our holistic approach ensures that Londolozi not only has aesthetic appeal but also honours the wildness of the animals and landscapes in which we operate.